marcusburghardt/complytime-demos/README.md

 ssh ansible@192.168.122.161
 ```

-### Populate ComplyTime binaries
+### Populate complyctl binaries

-Execute the `populate_complytime_vm.yml` Playbook to build ComplyTime binaries locally and send them to the Demo VM.
+Execute the `populate_complytime_vm.yml` Playbook to build complyctl binaries locally and send them to the Demo VM.
-For now, the ComplyTime binaries are built locally, so it is required the `https://github.com/complytime/complytime.git` repository cloned and the minimal packages necessary to build Go code.
+For now, the complyctl binaries are built locally, so it is required the `https://github.com/complytime/complyctl.git` repository cloned and the minimal packages necessary to build Go code.
 More information could be found [here](https://github.com/complytime/complytime/blob/main/docs/INSTALLATION.md)

-Once ComplyTime can be built locally, there is a green light to move forward with the Ansible Playbooks.
+Once complyctl can be built locally, there is a green light to move forward with the Ansible Playbooks.

 ```bash
 cd ../base_ansible_env